 - Still imagery resources are optional to use, but you need to collect at least 10 images as part of your research.
 Good uses for stills would be to create a non-moving masked area, or as keyframed sequences of images appearing in rapid succession.

-- Filters, blends, opacity: Must use at least two video filters, two blend modes, and video two opacity changes.
+- Filters, blends, opacity: Must use at least two video filters or blend modes, and video two opacity changes.